home-assistant/home-assistant.io/source/_integrations/unifiprotect.markdown

 Each UniFi Protect smart sensor will get the following entities added:

-* **Sensors** - Sensors are provided for data provided from smart sensor device.
+* **Sensors** - Sensors are provided for data provided from smart sensor devices.
 Sensors include "Door", "Motion Detected" and "Battery Low".
 * **Button** - A disabled by default button entity is added for each sensor device.
 The button will let you reboot your sensor device.
 * **Switch** - A disabled by default switch entity will be added to let you toggle on and off SSH for your sensor.
 Username is `ubnt` and password is your Device Password as configured in UniFi Protect.